mrdotss/cold-automation-forensic/README.md

 ### For The Device
 - You need to enable USB Debugging on your device and connect it to your computer via USB/IP Address
 - And then you can check if the device is connected by running `adb devices` on your terminal
+- And already install the BusyBox on your device (can install via recovery, root app like magisk, ksu, or PlayStore)

 ### Step-by-Step Setup Guide